 Recovery Auditing Is Vital To Medicare Solvency

-Medicare loses more money to waste than any other federal program and is slated to be insolvent by 2028.
-As a result, in 2006, Congress mandated the creation of an oversight program to ensure providers are fairly reimbursed by Medicare and the solvency of the Medicare Trust Fund maintained.
-Following a highly successful three-year pilot program, the Centers for Medicare and Medicaid Services (CMS) launched the national Recovery Audit Contractor (RAC) program in 2009 to review post-payment Medicare claims, identify billing errors and ultimately, return Medicare overpayments to the Trust Fund and underpayments to providers.
+Medicare loses more money to waste than any other federal program government-wide and is slated to be insolvent by 2028.
+As a result of the program’s consistent ranking on the GAO “High Risk List”, in 2006, Congress mandated the creation of a Medicare oversight program to ensure that providers are fairly reimbursed by Medicare and the solvency of the Medicare Trust Fund is maintained.
+Following a highly successful three-year pilot program, the Centers for Medicare and Medicaid Services (CMS) launched the national Recovery Audit Contractor (RAC) program nationwide in 2009 to review post-payment Medicare claims, identify billing errors and ultimately, return Medicare overpayments back to the Trust Fund and underpayments to providers.

-Recovery audit contractors evaluate areas with high error rates and CMS approves improper payment issues the auditors can review.
-Recovery Auditors review no more than 5% of a provider’s Medicare claims to ensure billing complies with Medicare policy.
+Recovery audit contractors evaluate a wide variety of areas with high Medicare billing error rates and CMS then approves the particular areas with improper payment issues that the auditors are then authorized to review.
+Recovery Auditors currently review just 0.5% of a provider’s Medicare claims to ensure that their billing complies with Medicare policy.

 - Detecting and correcting past improper payments so CMS may implement actions to prevent future improper Medicare payments

 - Identifying areas of provider confusion within Medicare billing